WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

    swizzle,  4-D dot-product)
 2. Floating-point instructions whose behavior for out-of-range and NaNs differ (e.g. float-to-int conversions, float min/max)
-3. Floating-point instructions where the precision differ (e.g. FMA, reciprocal instructions)
+3. Floating-point instructions where the precision or order of operations differ (e.g. FMA, reciprocal instructions, sum reduction)

 Example of some instructions we would like to add: